nuwave/lighthouse/docs/master/getting-started/tutorial.md

 ## Next Steps

-The app you just build might use some more features.
+The app you just built might use some more features.
 Here are a few ideas on what you might add to learn more about Lighthouse.

 - [Add pagination to your fields](../api-reference/directives.md#paginate)